skbohra/apache2/README.md

-# NGINX Example
+# Apache2 Example

-This example is deploys a site using [NGINX](https://www.nginx.com/)
+This example is deploys a site using [Apache2 HTTP Server](https://httpd.apache.org/)

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/o3MbZe)

 ## ✨ Features

-- NGINX
+- Apache2
 - Static Site

 ## 💁‍♀️ How to use